Who's Who (UK): Reliability and accuracy

-In 1995, the reliability of Who's Who was praised by Glenda Norquay.
+In 1995, the reliability of Who's Who was praised by Professor Glenda Norquay.

-Three articles by Watson-Smyth, by Crick and Rosenbaum, and by the BBC, published between 1998 and 2004, named ten people whose entries were claimed to have displayed at least one error at some point in time (excluding entries only claimed to contain omissions).

 In 2001, BBC News qualified some of the entrants as "a little economical with the truth".
-Writing in The Spectator about a radio documentary on the book they did for BBC Radio 4 in 2004, Michael Crick and Martin Rosenbaum wrote that there were questions about the accuracy of the entries.
-They listed, amongst others, one entry that formerly claimed an incorrect alma mater.
-However, they wrote that they extensively used Who's Who themselves, and that any questions about the accuracy of the entries were not sufficient to actually stop them extensively using Who's Who themselves.
-In 2007, the reliability of Who's Who Online was praised by William A Kelly.
+Writing in The Spectator about a radio documentary on the book they prepared for BBC Radio 4 in 2004, Michael Crick and Martin Rosenbaum wrote that there were questions about the accuracy of the entries, but that they frequently used Who's Who themselves in their work as journalists.
+In 2007, the reliability of Who's Who Online was praised by William Ashford Kelly.
 In 2014, the reliability of the Who's Who & Who Was Who website was praised by Fred Burchsted.

 Subjects are not permitted to include libellous statements in their entries.
-The publishing director for reference books of Bloomsbury, which owns the publisher of Who's Who, stated that if an inaccuracy was pointed to the editors, they would raise it with the biographee first.
+In 2004, the publishing director for reference books of Bloomsbury, which owns A & C Black, the publisher of Who's Who, stated that if an inaccuracy was brought to the attention of the editors, they would raise it with the biographee first.
 If the biographee insisted or failed to respond, however, no correction would be issued.
-The director stated that only a tiny minority of inaccuracies were not corrected.
+The director stated that "the vast majority of errors" are sorted by mutual agreement between Who's Who and the biographee.